Updated on March 10th, 2023 by Quinn Mohammed

 Note: As a Canadian stock, a 15% dividend tax will be imposed on US investors investing in the company outside of a retirement account.
 See our guide on Canadian taxes for US investors here.

 In fact, the distribution has never been cut in the trust’s relatively short operating history, but also hasn’t increased it for seven years.
-The stagnant payout is undoubtedly part of the reason why the share price didn’t move for five years.
+The stagnant payout may be discouraging for investors looking for dividend growth.

 Related: 3 Reasons Why Companies Cut Their Dividends (With Examples)